shi-srivastava/shi-srivastava/README.md

 <img src="Shivakshi Header.png" title="Me" align="center">

 ### I am Shivakshi.
 Pronounced as She - Yak with V - She 😄
 I'm a Mechanical Engineering Undergrad from India, interested in creating things.
 I like aeronautics & aero-modelling, UI-UX designing, FrontEnd dev, DSA Problem Solving (C++) & a little bit of quantum computing.
 I am always curious to learn something new and open to challenging opportunities.
-My aim is to blur the line between mechanical and software fields so that one person has the power to design, develop and program whatever they can imagine (But NOT Ultron 🤖).
+My goal is to blur the line between mechanical and software fields so that one person can design, develop, and programme anything they can think of (but NOT Ultron 🤖).

 * 🔭 I’m currently working on